 We're a bit late with this blog post, but we're happy to announce that at the end of last year Authorea was awarded with the Digital Science Catalyst Grant and that we recently ended the program.
 Hooray!

-What is Digital Science?
 Digital Science is an innnovative technology company, based in London UK, serving the needs of scientific research.
 Some software products developed at Digital Science include Figshare and Readcube.

 Digital Science offers every year grants to help researchers and scientists take ideas from concept to prototype.
 Think of the program as an incubator for early stage ideas.
 Along with funding, Digital Science also offers the opportunity to work with their team to refine and develop the innovation.
 The program runs for six months and funds can be used for any purpose that serves the project, including equipment purchases, software licensing, travel and reasonable living expenses.
 You can find out more on the grant homepage.

 Did you ever wish that a scientific article you are reading made available "the data behing a figure"?
 For example, you may be reading an article reporting data and predictions about the cost of publishing articles in open access journals and you may bump into the figure below (Beware, it's fictitious data!).
 Wouldn't it be nice if you could access the data associated with this figure as well as all the code that was utilized to make this graph?
 Yep, and luckily (thanks to the work we did under the Catalyst Grant) now you can!